tendant/simple-skills/README.md

 ## Contributing

-Feel free to add new skills to this collection!
+We welcome contributions!
+To add a new skill:

+1. Fork the repository at https://github.com/tendant/simple-skills
+2. Create a new directory with the skill name (lowercase, hyphens only)
+3. Add a `SKILL.md` file following the standard format
+4. Test the skill locally
+5. Submit a pull request

 Each skill should:
 - Have a clear, specific purpose
 - Include comprehensive instructions
 - Follow the standard skill format
 - Be well-documented
+- Include usage examples

 ## Resources